vaibharn/AstralisIN-Discord-Bot/README.md

 # AstralisIN-Discord-Bot
-A Discord Bot aimed to provide customized services to member of AstralisIN CS:GO Team.
+A Discord Bot aimed to provide customized services to members of AstralisIN CS:GO Team.